danilojoncic/Vendee-Globe-Data-Analysis/README.md

 ### 02.10.2025@17:15
 Studying Apache Spark, starting to like it.
 Plan is to use it for the reading and organizing the 697 .xlsx files

+### 04.10.2025@01:22
+When parsing the excel with pandas dataframes came to the realisation that Jean Le Cam is the exception with his name also found out this symbol exists: "°", used to represent degreees, but not needed as im turing strings for coordinates into floats

+### 04.10.2025@01:35
+Thinking of writting a small dictionary or guide book with all the domain knowledge so other non sailors can hopefully understand the ideas and the concepts

+### 04.10.2025@02:01
+By carefully parsing from .xlsx to csv, and getting rid of the excel junk decreased the size of a file from 82KB to 7KB that more than 10X decrease in size just for the intermediary dataframe, will write data comparison once saved to csv and later on to Postgres
+Thinking of writting a small dictionary or guide book with all the domain knowledge so other non sailors can hopefully understand the ideas and the concepts

 ### Acknowledgments:
 - https://blog.geotribu.net/2024/12/02/track-the-vendée-globe-race-with-python-and-qgis/?utm_source=chatgpt.com#steps-to-follow
 - Functor Data Engineering Course